cisagov/LME/README.md

 If you are unsure you meet the pre-requisites to installing LME, please read our [prerequisites documentation](/docs/markdown/prerequisites.md).
 The biggest Pre-requisite is setting up hardware for your ubuntu server with a minimum of `2 processors`, `16gb ram`, and `128gb` of dedicated storage for LME's Elasticsearch database.

+If you really want to try to run with less than 16gb ram or at a minimum amount of hardware  you can follow the troubleshooting guide to setup the podman quadlets to run with a limited amount of ram.
+We suggest setting elasticsearch to a limit of `8gb` and kibana to a limit of `4gb`.
+See the guide [here](/docs/markdown/reference/troubleshooting.md#memory-in-containers-need-more-ramless-ram-usage)

 ## Architecture:
 LME runs on Ubuntu 22.04 and leverages Podman containers for security, performance, and scalability.
 We’ve integrated Wazuh’s Manager and Agent with Elastic to provide comprehensive log collection, endpoint security monitoring, alerting, and data visualization capabilities.
 This modular, flexible architecture supports efficient log storage, search, and threat detection, and will enable seamless scaling to meet your organization’s evolving security and logging requirements.

 ### Diagram: